ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### SARSA

-SARSA is on-policy because we are forced to learn about the action $a'$ that our agent choose to take
+SARSA is on-policy because we learn about the action $a'$ that our agent choose to take

-Our value function is always for the policy we are following.
-How then do we improve the policy?
+Our value function is always for the policy we are following

-We improve using general policy iteration (GPI)
+But we can improve it using general policy iteration (GPI)
 - approximate $Q(s,a)$ for our current policy
 - act greedily towards this approximation of $Q(s,a)$
 - approximate $Q(s,a)$ for our new experience